 A course offers packet is to be reported for every formal offer made to an applicant in response to the course application, irrespective of the type or level of course offered, the fee arrangements, whether the course was or is still listed as a course preference by the applicant, or the sector in which the course is to be delivered.

 Reporting deadlines

-The 2020 University Applications and Offers Collection is due 31 May 2020.
+The reference date for the 2021 University Applications and Offers Collection is 14 May 2021.
+The 2021 University Applications and Offers Collection is due 31 May 2021.

 Initial reporting requirement